text © Don Davis

 it's predecessor, each moment was spent in new territory.
 Other

-voices expressed fears the rocket was flying erratically, when
+voices expressed fears the rocket was flying erratically when

 what they observed was actually the initially straight vapor trail